 Basements are usually dark and that can cause things to look a little too gloomy.
 If your basement has windows, it is important to make the most out of natural lighting.
 Overhead lighting is one way to make the room brighter and seem more spacious.

 If the overhead lights aren’t enough to keep the room well lit, consider adding various light fixtures and lamps and the darker parts of the room.
 Proper lighting is huge when you want someone to be comfortable in a room.

 Reduce Any Moisture

 Because it’s underground, basements are often damp.
 Too much moisture can make the room uncomfortable and even inhabitable for the person staying there.
 One way of solving this is by installing a dehumidifier in the space.
-This usually fixes minor moisture-related issues.
+This site has some bathroom dehumidifiers that will usually fix any minor moisture-related issues.

 If the basement remains damp even with a dehumidifier consider consulting an expert to waterproof the room.
 Too much moisture can eventually lead to puddles and leaks, which is something you and your tenant will definitely not want.

 If someone’s going to be renting and living in your room, they are going to want a bathroom of their own.
 There are certain up-flush toilets such as the Saniflo SaniBEST toilet that can be installed below traditional plumbing lines, which will make it less expensive for you to set up.

 Adding a basement sink and shower is also important.
 You do not want your tenant to be running upstairs every time they need to freshen up.
 Not only will adding a bathroom increase the chances of you finding a tenant sooner, it will also add a lot of value to your home.